addisonhall/generatepress-child/README.md

 The `style.css` file is where I include all of my custom styling.
 I have not included any preprocessor setup, so feel free to rig up whatever you prefer.

+#### Entrance Animation Classes

+A few small animations classes are now included in `styles.css` that let you fade in elements in a few different ways.
+You can even use the "Advanced > CSS Classes" field in the WordPress editor.
+For example:

+- Fade in element on page load: `fade-in prep-animation`
+- Fade in element from bottom when it scrolls into view: `scroll-fade-in-bottom prep-scroll-animation`

+If you're fading in multiple items, you may want them to fade in one at a time.
+The you can use the `delay-` classes.
+Like so:

+- Fade in after 250 ms: `fade-in-right delay-250 prep-animation`

+Check out the ANIMATIONS portion of `styles.css` to learn more.

 ### JavaScript

 Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
-As of now it only includes the document ready function.
-Have at it.
+As of now it only includes some stuff to make the animation CSS classes work.

 ### Functions